FIRST: FrontrunnIng Resilient Smart ConTracts: System and Threat Model

 \textbf{Mallory}: We assume Mallory is an adversary who is computationally bounded and economically rational.
 Mallory is observing the pending transaction pool for Alice's transaction, $tx_{A}$ on the Ethereum network.
-Mallory will attempt a frontrunning attack as soon as she observes $tx_{A}$ on the pending pool by paying a higher miner tip.
-We also take into account the case where more than one adversaries attempts to frontrun $tx_{A}$.
-For ease of exposition, we use Mallory to represent a group of adversaries.
+Mallory will attempt a frontrunning attack as soon as she observes $tx_{A}$ on the pending pool by paying a higher priority fee.
+We also take into account the case where more than one adversary attempts to frontrun $tx_{A}$.
+For ease of exposition, we use Mallory to represent a group of adversaries. \\

-\textbf{Verifiers}: We assume an honest majority among the set of verifiers, $\verifiers$.
-We take into account the case where a subset of malicious verifiers attempts to leak details about $tx_A$ to Mallory.